Tracking List: MAC 2026 - Broadband and Technology

 S - Pre-Filed

-SB1012 - Sen. Joe Nicola (R) - Creates new provisions relating to artificially generated content
+SB1012 - Sen. Joe Nicola (R) - Creates new provisions relating to artificial intelligence

-Summary: SB 1012 - This act creates new provisions relating to artificially generated content.
+SCS/SB 1012 - This act creates new provisions relating to artificial intelligence.

 ELECTIONS (Section 130.165)